uktrade/trade-remedies-docker/README.md

     docker-compose start postgres   # Note that this creates the trade-remedies db make createdb

+Enter the database password when prompted - the default is `postgres`

 This creates the `trade_remedies_api_test` and `trade_remedies_uat` databases.
 The final command will fail
 until the Postgres container is ready.